 Does stretching help IT band syndrome?

-Can shockwave therapy help IT Band syndrome?
+Can shockwave therapy help IT band syndrome?

 I had total hip replacement surgury 19 months ago.
 Ever since I keep getting the same diagnosis IT BAND syndrome.
 I just had a cortisone shot 5 days ago & started physio.
 The pain in my thigh & the outside of my knee are excruciating & I never get relief for very long.
 I work & walk 5 to 13 kms 7 days a week ,& have quit golfing because of the pain.
 Are there any good alternatives to IT Band surgury ?